 The First Amendment Press Freedom Award recognizes schools that actively support and honor the First Amendment through their student publications.

 National High School Journalist of the Year begins as a statewide contest conducted by JEA state directors.
 State finalists are eligible for the national competition, where winners earn Sister Rita Jeanne scholarships.
-JEA awards $3,000 for first place and $850 each for six runners up.
+JEA awards $3,000 for first place and $850 each for three runners up.

 The Student Journalist Impact Award recognizes students who have impacted their community through their journalistic writing or broadcast.
 And the Aspiring Young Journalist Award recognizes middle school or junior high school students.
 Student awards are presented in the spring.

-Up to five $1,000 Future Journalism Teacher Scholarships are awarded to upper-level or graduate college students who are studying to teach journalism at the high school level.
+Up to two $1,000 Future Journalism Teacher Scholarships are awarded to upper-level or graduate college students who are studying to teach journalism at the high school level.